spencerbruce/coms4444-soccer/README.md

 To submit your code for each class and for the final deliverable of the project, you will create a pull request to merge your forked repository's *master* branch into the TA's base repository's *master* branch.
 The TA will merge the commits from the pull request after the deliverable deadline has passed.
 The base repository will be updated before the start of the next class meeting.

 In order to improve performance and readability of code during simulations, we would like to prevent flooding the console with print statements.
 Therefore, we have provided a printer called `SimPrinter` to allow for toggled printing to the console.
 When adding print statements for testing/debugging in your code, please make sure to use the methods in `SimPrinter` (instance available in `Player`) rather than use `System.out` statements directly.
+Additionally, please set the `enablePrints` default variable in `Simulator` to *true* in order to enable printing.
 This also allows us to not require that you comment out any print statements in your code submissions.

 ## Simulator